-- High hazard potential CCR surface impoundment means a diked surface impoundment where failure or mis-operation will probably cause loss of human life. - Significant hazard potential CCR surface impoundment means a diked surface impoundment where failure or mis-operation results in no probable loss of human life, but can cause economic loss, environmental damage, disruption of lifeline facilities, or impact other concerns. - Low hazard potential CCR surface impoundment means a diked surface impoundment where failure or mis-operation results in no probable loss of human life and low economic and/or environmental losses.
+- High hazard potential CCR surface impoundment means a diked surfaced impoundment where failure or mis-operation will probably cause loss of human life. - Significant hazard potential CCR surface impoundment means a diked surface impoundment where failure or mis-operation results in no probable loss of human life but can cause economic loss, environmental damage, disruption of lifeline facilities, or impact other concerns. - Low hazard potential CCR surface impoundment means a diked surface impoundment where failure or mis-operation results in no probable loss of human life and low economic and/or environmental losses.
 Losses are principally limited to the surface impoundment owner's property.

-According to Section 257.73(a)(2)(ii), the hazard classification potential assessment must be certified by a qualified professional engineer (QPE) stating that the initial hazard potential classification and each subsequent periodic classification were conducted in accordance with the requirements of 40 CFR 257.73.
-Golder Associates Inc. (Golder) is submitting this Hazard Potential Classification Assessment Report (Report) to certify a low hazard potential classification for the Bottom Ash Pond 3 CCR surface impoundment (Bottom Ash Pond 3) at the Consumers Energy Company (CEC) J.H.
+According to 257.73(a)(2)(ii), the hazard classification potential assessment must be certified by a qualified professional engineer (QPE) stating that the initial hazard potential classification and each subsequent periodic classification were conducted in accordance with the requirements of 40 CFR 257.73.
+Golder Associates Inc. (Golder) is submitting this Hazard Potential Classification Assessment Report (Report) to certify a significant hazard potential classification for the Pond A CCR surface impoundment (Pond A) at the Consumers Energy Company (CEC) J.H.
 Campbell Generating Facility (JH Campbell) near West Olive, Michigan per 40 CFR Part 257.73(a)(2).